 The only way to do so is to have a complete data set that tells the whole story.
 You need to be able to look at energy consumption alongside your tariff so you have the context necessary to understand the true effectiveness of energy efficiency investments and smart procurement strategies.
 Utility bill data tells this story in a powerful way, because it provides that data all in one place.

 Data that’s usable and useful

 But the real challenge, the thing that makes this whole process so difficult, is that businesses need this data at scale for all utility accounts, but then need it all rolled up so it can actually be used for analysis – without losing any of the richness of the source data.
 It needs to be flat (read: usable) and 3D (fidelity to the source, even with all the complexity inherent in utility billing) at the same time.

-If 2017 is the year your organization wants to get serious about cutting energy costs, considering a solution like Urjanet’s Utility Data Service is the best way to fast track those efforts.
+If 2017 is the year your organization wants to get serious about cutting energy costs, considering a solution like Urjanet’s Utility Data Platform is the best way to fast track those efforts.
 Go on the offense and get the data you need to be energy efficiency rockstars.
 Be the hero who implements a solution that will revolutionize the way you understand – and reduce – your organization’s energy consumption and cost.
 Urjanet is here to provide the data you need to blow out your energy goals this year.
 Make this the best “National Cut Your Energy Costs Day” ever by contacting us to learn how we can help you.

 - Urjanet Survey: Efforts to Mitigate the Impact of Soaring Summer Energy Costs Are Tempered by Lack of Operational Data

 - How to Cut Corporate Energy Costs

 - Announcing: Urjanet Utility Interval Data